Barthel's Rum River Acres 2nd Addition IP23-05

-May 23, 2023 City Council award of construction contract to lowest responsible bidder
+May 23, 2023 City Council awarded the construction contract to the lowest responsible bidder.

-Early June, 2023 Contractor may begin construction.
-Before construction, the City and Contractor hold a pre-construction meeting, during which tie the Contractor provides their proposed schedule.
+Early June 2023 Contractor may begin construction.
+Before construction, the City and contractor hold a pre-construction meeting, during which the contractor provides their proposed schedule.

 Updated March 30, 2023

 On February 28, 2023, the Ramsey City Council approved an addendum to the geotechnical report for Improvement Project #23-05, which sent Haugo Geotechnical Services back to the subdivision to perform additional pavement cores and soil borings.
-This was necessary work to refine the areas of subsoil corrections which will be performed as part of the reconstruction project.
-Staff has recently received the updated geotechnical report and is working towards finishing the plans and specifications.
-The current schedule proposes to bring a case forward to the April 25th City Council meeting to approve plans and authorize advertisement for bids.
+This was necessary work to refine the areas of subsoil corrections, which will be performed as part of the reconstruction project.
+The staff has recently received the updated geotechnical report and is working towards finishing the plans and specifications.
+The current schedule proposes to bring a case forward to the April 25 City Council meeting to approve plans and authorize advertisement for bids.

 On Wednesday, March 8, 2023, a public information meeting was held for these improvements.
 The purpose of this meeting was to present information on the proposed project to owners of the properties that directly access Barthel's Rum River Acres 2nd addition.
 The poser point presentation from the meeting may be seen on this webpage under Related Documents.

-City Improvement Project 23-05 proposes to reconstruct the streets within the Barthel’s Rum River Acres 2nd subdivision, generally located between 161st Avenue and 164th Avenue, adjacent to the Rum River.
+City Improvement Project 23-05 proposes reconstructing the streets within Barthel’s Rum River Acres 2nd subdivision, generally located between 161st Avenue and 164th Avenue, adjacent to the Rum River.
 The streets are 24 feet wide rural section, totaling approximately 1.64 miles in length.
-No municipal sanitary sewer or water exist in the project area, and utility extensions to the area are not proposed.
+No municipal sanitary sewer or water exists in the project area, and utility extensions are not proposed.
 The existing drainage is through swales adjacent to the roadway and street crossing culverts.
 View a summary of the streets included in the project.

 On August 23, 2022, the Ramsey City Council accepted a proposal for a topographic survey of the project area from Hakanson Anderson.
 Staff has received the survey, which is used during project design.
-At this same City Council meeting, a geotechnical report proposal from Haugo Geotechnical Services was accepted.
+A geotechnical report proposal from Haugo Geotechnical Services was accepted at this same City Council meeting.

 On December 13, 2022, the Ramsey City Council ordered Staff to prepare plans and specifications for Improvement Project 23-05, Barthel’s Rum River Acres 2nd Street Reconstructions.

-This project will reconstruct the streets, replacing the existing bituminous pavement to current City pavement design standards, and staying at a 24-foot width.
-Two culverts which carry flow from Ditch 66 to the Rum River are proposed to be replaced as part of this project.
+This project will reconstruct the streets, replace the existing bituminous pavement to current City pavement design standards, and stay at a 24-foot width.
+Two culverts that carry flow from Ditch 66 to the Rum River are proposed to be replaced as part of this project.
 Additionally, Staff is aware of Northern Natural Gas mainline crossings in three locations across the project.
 Staff is anticipating much of the project will require subsoil corrections.
-Public Works Staff in the past has patched areas of the road with clay coming up to the surface of the pavement and several spots of vertical displacement can be found in the pavement.
-The final alignment and elevation of the pavement is proposed to generally stay the same, though minor corrections may occur.
-The project proposes to replace existing street crossing culverts, otherwise drainage issues within the project area are not known, and the swales are performing well.
+Public Works Staff in the past has patched areas of the road with clay coming up to the pavement's surface, and several spots of vertical displacement can be found in the pavement.
+The final alignment and elevation of the pavement are proposed to generally stay the same, though minor corrections may occur.
+The project proposes replacing existing street crossing culverts; otherwise, drainage issues within the project area are unknown, and the swales are performing well.
 This will be explored further during design.

 Property owners will not be assessed for any of the costs for these improvements.

-On August 25, 2022, residents impacted by the Barthel’s Rum River Acres 2nd Street Reconstruction project were sent a project notification letter, including notice that a geotechnical crew will be performing soil boring, and a survey crew will be performing a topographic survey in the area.
+On August 25, 2022, residents impacted by the Barthel’s Rum River Acres 2nd Street Reconstruction project were sent a project notification letter, including notice that a geotechnical crew will be performing soil boring and a survey crew will be conducting a topographic survey in the area.
 View the letter online.